sebastianhaeni/leaddev-london-2024/day1.md

   - One of the most senior engineers leading it
   - Tech wide impact
   - Number one problem: Knowledge
-  - Confidence Chimp (Chaos Monkey)
+  - Confidence Chimp (from Chaos Monkey)
 - Celebrate the wins, learn from the struggles
-- Learnings:
+- Challenges:
   - Migration is often forgotten.
 The prototype is not a problem.
 It's a race against time.
   - Leaders change
   - Teams change
   - Business priorities change
   - The solution does simply not fulfill its promises
 - Innovation Vehicle
-  - Product innovation <-> Debt Innovation
+  - Product Innovation <-> Debt Innovation
     - Better management
     - Better innovation
-- Doing something about tech debt:
+- Doing something about tech debt in different phases of a company:
   - Founding: survive
   - Product-market-fit: Automate
   - Scaling: do both
   - Steady: unlock
   - Mega corp: Pick hard over easy
-- If we manage our debt better, it's so we can say yes to the business more
+- If we manage our debt better, it's so we can say yes to the business more.

 ### From overload to oasis: Creating more time for the cool stuff

+> Your boring is someone else's cool.

 - Ask what is my cool?
 Make more space for it.